 Get your caffeine fix with Mhor Coffee.
 Catch up with friends or family over a coffee and a sweet treat with lots of delicious options to choose from.
-Although the shop is currently closed due to current restrictions, if you’re looking to try out more artisan coffee’s, make sure to sign up to their subscription services here.
+If you’re looking to try out more artisan coffees, make sure to sign up to their subscription service.

 Culdees Castle Estate – Luxury Glamping

 Spend a weekend in the great outdoors with Culdees Castle Estate.
-Start the day off right by ordering a breakfast hamper to your cabin or if you’re planning on having a BBQ feast later in the day, there are BBQ packs available too.
+Start the day off right by ordering a breakfast hamper to your cabin or order a a BBQ pack for a feast later in the day.
 With walking trails, cycling routes, horse-riding, fishing and golf, you will never be short of things to see and do here.
 Fancy a soak?
 Relax in your very own hot tub where you can admire Culdees Castle in all its glory.

 Nick’s on Henderson Street

 A new restaurant is in town right in the heart of Bridge of Allan.
 No two visits are the same at Nick’s with the menu changing weekly to reflect the best seasonal produce available.
 Dishes include North Sea haddock, garlic mushroom pizza and peppered fillet of beef strips.

 Interactive smart screens at Mar Place & Friars Street